Monday, January 01, 2007

 Here's another set of stocks, this time the 'stand in' type.
 They are in a private garden in Foolow village.
 The first ones are bad, but I would imagine this sort could be REALLY uncomfortable after a while.

 This is the view you get coming into Foolow, the first village you reach after leaving Eyam and crossing the fields.
-It's one of the prettiest villages in Derbyshire, and must be HELLISH expensive to buy a house in.
+It's one of the prettiest villages in Derbyshire, and must be HELLISH expensive to buy a house here.
 There's a tranquil pond at the centre, complete with white ducks, and a village pub which welcomes all.

 This is the Barrel Inn, on Eyam edge.
 A commanding location for a pub.
 I've been there a couple of times, but not for a while now.